 - Analyse different challenges religions and religious people face in the UK

 - Reflect upon religious and non-religious responses to moral issues e.g. war, child-abuse, human sexuality, medical ethics, crime, drug-culture plus many more.

-- Students will have the benefit of studying issues that relate to social harmony.
+- Students will have the benefit of studying issues that relate to Crime and Punishment.
 They will consider basic moral concepts such as ’Why should we “love one another”, not steal and not murder?’

 - Are these issues helpful to our own peace of mind or necessary for our relationships with other humans?

 - Is there an after-life or is there just us, here and now?

 - How do we find answers, and once found, are they acceptable in our time?

 - Medical Ethics, War and Peace, Religion and the Media and Poverty.